alac/instant_jp_vocab/README.md

 !["Recording of the ai questioning behavior"](docs/image_qanda.gif)
 Ask questions, with the previous lines as context.
 Uses ctrl+enter as a shortcut.

+Additional features:
+- Keeps a history of previous lines, so that translations can be more accurate.
+- Allows for supplying a 'context' for a description of what you're translating (e.g. "These are twitter posts", or a list of characters in a story).

 ## Setup
 1. Install with `pip install -r requirements.txt` and `python -m unidic download`.